Joseph M. Getty

 Joseph M. Getty (born April 14, 1952) is the former chief judge of the Supreme Court of Maryland.
 He was appointed as a judge of that court on June 27, 2016, by Governor Larry Hogan.
 Effective September 11, 2021, Hogan appointed him as chief judge to replace Mary Ellen Barbera as she reached the mandatory retirement age of 70, an age Getty himself reached after seven months.
 He was succeeded by Matthew J. Fader.

-Getty is a former state senator and delegate representing Maryland's 5th district.
+Getty is a former Republican state senator and delegate representing Maryland's 5th district.
 In February 2015, then-Senator Getty was appointed by Governor Larry Hogan to his cabinet, as legislative and policy director during his second term as senator.
 When Getty vacated his seat, he was replaced by former delegate, now Senator Justin Ready.
 Getty also served in former Governor Bob Ehrlich's cabinet in a similar capacity.

 Joe Getty is also a regular contributor to the Northern News, which is a weekly newspaper that distributes to Hampstead, Manchester and Upperco, Maryland.
 He also previously served as the director of the Historical Society of Carroll County.

 He is a graduate of the University of Maryland School of Law.